core-wg/senml-spec/draft-ietf-core-senml.md

 Optional parameters: none

-Encoding considerations: Must be encoded as using a subset of the encoding allowed in {{RFC7159}}.
+Encoding considerations: Must be encoded as using a subset of the encoding allowed in {{-json}}.
 See RFC-AAAA for details.
 This simplifies implementation of very simple system and does not impose any significant limitations as all this data is meant for machine to machine communications and is not meant to be human readable.

 Security considerations: See {{sec-sec}} of RFC-AAAA.

-Interoperability considerations: Applications should ignore any JSON key value pairs that they do not understand.
-This allows backwards compatibility extensions to this specification.
+Interoperability considerations: Applications MUST ignore any JSON key value pairs that they do not understand unless the key ends with the '_' character in which case an error MUST be generated.
+This allows backwards compatible extensions to this specification.
 The "bver" field can  be used to ensure the receiver supports a minimal level of functionality needed by the creator of the JSON object.

 Published specification: RFC-AAAA